BallAerospace/cosmos-website/_docs_v5/2_configuration/telemetry.md

 ### Derived Items

-COSMOS has a concept of a derived item which is a telemetry item that doesn’t actually exist in the binary data.
+COSMOS has a concept of a derived item which is a telemetry item that doesn't actually exist in the binary data.
 Derived items are typically computed based on other telemetry items.
 COSMOS derived items are very similar to real items except they use the special DERIVED data type.
 Here is how a derived item might look in a telemetry definition.

 ```
 ITEM TEMP_AVERAGE 0 0 DERIVED "Average of TEMP1, TEMP2, TEMP3, TEMP4"